Becoming a Better Driver

 Back to School Safety

-It’s that time of year where you will find yourself driving through busy school zones filled with kids, teachers, parents, crossing guards and school busses.
-It is important to know the dangers these areas pose for both drivers and pedestrians.
+It’s that time of year whether your kids are heading to school or starting virtually, you’ll want to plan for back to school safety.
+If you find yourself driving through school zones and neighborhoods it is important to watch out for kids, parents, crossing guards and school busses.
 Here are safety tips to consider before your next drive.

 Driving in School Zones